Find Affordable College Courses

 2 Yearly Graduations

 The 8th most popular school in the country for wildlife majors who are seeking their doctor's degree is South Dakota State University.
+Roughly 11,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in wildlife from South Dakota State.
+During the most recent year for which we have data, 2 people received their doctor's degree in wildlife from South Dakota State.

 #10